...Baby One More Time: Reception

-The schoolgirl outfit is considered to be one of Spears's most iconic looks as well as amongst the hallmarks of pop culture.
+The schoolgirl outfit is considered to be one of Spears' most iconic looks as well as amongst the hallmarks of pop culture.
 It is on display at the Hard Rock Hotel and Casino in Las Vegas, Nevada.
 The ensemble caused controversy among parents associations for showing the midriff of a sixteen-year-old.
 Spears faced the criticism saying, "Me showing my belly?
 I'm from the South; you're stupid if you don't wear a sports bra [when you] go to dance class, you're going to be sweating your butt off."
-In 1999, "...Baby One More Time" earned Spears her first three MTV Video Music Award nominations, in the categories of Best Pop Video, Best Choreography, and Best Female Video.
+In 1999, "...Baby One More Time" earned Spears her first three MTV Video Music Award nominations, in the categories of Best Pop Video, Best Choreography, and Best Female Video at the 1999 MTV Video Music Awards.
 In a list compiled by VH1 in 2001, it was listed at number ninety in the best videos of all time.
 The video was the first of fourteen of her videos to retire on MTV's television series Total Request Live (TRL).
 On its final episode, a three-hour special aired on November 16, 2008, "...Baby One More Time" was number one in their final countdown as the most iconic music video of all time and was the last video to be played on the show.
 Wesley Yang in his essay "Inside the Box" in n+1, compared the music video to Britny Fox's "Girlschool" because it featured "a classroom full of Catholic schoolgirls gyrating to the beat in defiance of a stern teacher. [..]
 But that was a sexist video by a horrible hair metal band that exploited women.
 Britney Spears was something else—an inflection point in the culture".
-The music video is also referenced in the 2009 single, "If U Seek Amy".
-After she comes out of the house dressed as a housewife, her daughter is dressed with a similar schoolgirl outfit while wearing pink ribbons in her hair.
+The music video is also referenced in the video for Spears' 2009 single, "If U Seek Amy".
+After Spears comes out of her house dressed as a housewife, her daughter is dressed with a similar schoolgirl outfit while wearing pink ribbons in her hair.
 The video was ranked at number four on a list of the ten most controversial music videos in pop by AOL on September 29, 2011.
-Rolling Stone placed "...Baby One More Time" at number 30 on its list of 100 greatest music videos of all time.
+Rolling Stone placed "...Baby One More Time" at number 30 on its list of the 100 greatest music videos of all time.